apache/airflow/.github/SECURITY.md

 you have uncovered a vulnerability, we suggest that you get in touch via the e-mail address [security@airflow.apache.org](mailto:security@airflow.apache.org).

-**Only** use the security contacts to report undisclosed security vulnerabilities in Apache Airflow and manage the process of fixing such vulnerabilities.
-We cannot accept regular bug reports or other security-related queries at these addresses.
+**Only** use the security e-mail address to report undisclosed security vulnerabilities in Apache Airflow and to manage the process of fixing such vulnerabilities.
+We do not accept regular bug reports or other security-related queries at this address.
 We will ignore mail sent to this address that does not relate to an undisclosed security problem in the Apache Airflow project.
 Please follow regular communication channels described in the [Airflow Community](https://airflow.apache.org/community/index.html) page for inquiries, questions and other discussions related to the process or issues.

-Specifically, we will ignore results of security scans that contain list of dependencies of Airflow with dependencies in Airflow Docker reference image - there is a page that describes how the
+Specifically, we will ignore results of security scans that contain a list of dependencies of Airflow with dependencies in Airflow Docker reference image - there is a page that describes how the
 [Airflow reference Image is fixed at release time](https://airflow.apache.org/docs/docker-stack/index.html#fixing-images-at-release-time) and providing helpful instructions explaining how you can build your own image and manage dependencies of Airflow in your own image.

-**Please send one plain-text email for each vulnerability you are reporting including explanation how it affects airflow security.
-We may ask you to resubmit your report if you send it as an image, movie, HTML, or PDF attachment  when you could as easily describe it with plain text.**
+**Please send one plain-text email for each vulnerability you are reporting including an explanation of how it affects Airflow security.
+We may ask that you resubmit your report if you send it as an image, movie, HTML, or PDF attachment when you could as easily describe it with plain text.**

 Before reporting vulnerabilities, please make sure to read and understand the [security model](https://airflow.apache.org/docs/apache-airflow/stable/security/) of Airflow, because